 Patients with ocular misalignment can harbor serious pathology and should be evaluated in a systematic and thorough manner in order to uncover all potentially serious cases.
-This article will present an outline of approach to diplopic patient.
+This article will present an outline of the approach to diplopic patients.

 The etiology of diplopia is either eye misalignment if diplopia is binocular or an optical phenomenon if it is monocular.
-Eye misalignment can occur due to a variety of causes and in order to understand it, one has to follow the anatomical algorithm of what needs to happen in order for the eyes to be aligned together.
+Eye misalignment can occur due to a variety of causes, and in order to understand it, one has to follow the anatomical algorithm of what needs to happen in order for the eyes to be aligned together.
 Both eyes have to receive equal innervation of all of their extraocular muscles in order to be in the so-called primary position when the innervation to antagonist extraocular muscles in each eye is equal.
-Innervation to extraocular muscles is provided by the 3rd, 4th, and 6th cranial nerves thus all three have to be working well on each side in order to maintain both eyes in the primary position and aligned with each other.
+Innervation to extraocular muscles is provided by the 3rd, 4th, and 6th cranial nerves; thus, all three have to be working well on each side in order to maintain both eyes in the primary position and aligned with each other.
 The nuclei of all three of these cranial nerves originate in the brainstem (3rd and 4th in the midbrain and 6th in the pons).
 Their fascicles then traverse the brainstem exiting it ventrally in the case of the 3rd and 6th nerve and dorsally in the case of the 4th nerve.
-The nerves then travel variable distance in the subarachnoid space where they are susceptible to a variety of pathologies affecting cerebrospinal fluid (inflammatory conditions, infections, and malignancies).
-Eventually, all oculomotor nerves (3rd, 4th, and 6th) emerge from the subarachnoid space and converge in the space filled with venous blood located laterally to each side of the pituitary gland which is termed cavernous sinus.
-The cavernous sinus is surrounded by a lot of structures and pathologies affecting these neighboring structures (sphenoid sinus, pituitary gland, nasopharynx, intracavernous carotid arteries, etc) can affect any of the oculomotor nerves and thus cause diplopia.
+The nerves then travel variable distances in the subarachnoid space, where they are susceptible to a variety of pathologies affecting cerebrospinal fluid (inflammatory conditions, infections, and malignancies).
+Eventually, all oculomotor nerves (3rd, 4th, and 6th) emerge from the subarachnoid space and converge in the space filled with venous blood located laterally to each side of the pituitary gland, which is termed cavernous sinus.
+The cavernous sinus is surrounded by a lot of structures, and pathologies affecting these neighboring structures (sphenoid sinus, pituitary gland, nasopharynx, intracavernous carotid arteries, etc.) can affect any of the oculomotor nerves and thus cause diplopia.
 As all three oculomotor nerves are located in close proximity to each other in the cavernous sinus, when encountering a patient with more than one oculomotor nerve palsies, one should think of cavernous sinus as the most likely location of the causative lesion.
-From the cavernous sinuses, all three oculomotor nerves travel in close proximity to each other to enter the superior orbital fissure where they are also located close to the 2nd cranial nerve (optic nerve) thus lesions in the superior orbital fissure produce decrease vision and often forward displacement of the globe (proptosis) in addition to multiple oculomotor nerve palsies.
-From the superior orbital fissure each nerve travels to the extraocular muscle it innervates through the orbit thus orbital pathology can produce diplopia as well.
-Eventually, the nerve will join the muscle that it innervates and pathology at the neuromuscular junction can also cause ocular misalignment and thus binocular diplopia.
-Finally, extraocular muscles themselves need to be intact in order for the eyes to be aligned with each other thus myopathies can also produce diplopia.
+From the cavernous sinuses, all three oculomotor nerves travel in close proximity to each other to enter the superior orbital fissure, where they are also located close to the 2nd cranial nerve (optic nerve); thus, lesions in the superior orbital fissure produce decrease vision and often forward displacement of the globe (proptosis) in addition to multiple oculomotor nerve palsies.
+From the superior orbital fissure, each nerve travels to the extraocular muscle it innervates through the orbit; thus, orbital pathology can produce diplopia as well.
+Eventually, the nerve will join the muscle that it innervates, and pathology at the neuromuscular junction can also cause ocular misalignment and thus binocular diplopia.
+Finally, extraocular muscles themselves need to be intact in order for the eyes to be aligned with each other; thus, myopathies can also produce diplopia.

-Diplopia is a common complaint in both the ambulatory setting as well as in the emergency department with one study reporting almost 805000 ambulatory and 50000 emergency room visits in the United States yearly with the chief complaint of diplopia.
-Diplopia, particularly when it is acute in onset, is very unsettling to the patient and will prompt most to visit an emergency department.
+Diplopia is a common complaint in both the ambulatory setting as well as in the emergency department, with one study reporting almost 805000 ambulatory and 50000 emergency department visits in the United States yearly with the chief complaint of diplopia.
+Diplopia, particularly when acute in onset, is very unsettling to the patient and will prompt most to visit an emergency department.
 While we are always concerned about the potential sinister and even life-threatening causes of diplopia, only 16% of patients with diplopia were found to have potentially life-threatening etiologies in one study.

 History and Physical

-All diplopic patients should be asked about the fatiguability and variability of their symptoms as well as presence of symptoms of increased intracranial pressure and all patients over the age of 50 should be asked about the symptoms of giant cell arteritis.
+All diplopic patients should be asked about the fatiguability and variability of their symptoms as well as the presence of symptoms of increased intracranial pressure, and all patients over the age of 50 should be asked about the symptoms of giant cell arteritis.

-If there is more than one cranial nerve palsy, urgent neuroimaging (MRI of the brain and orbits with contrast enhancement) is mandatory looking for the lesions in the area of the cavernous sinuses, superior orbital fissure, and extraocular muscles.
-If fatiguability, variability, decreased orbicularis strength or any other symptoms of ocular or generalized myasthenia gravis are present, acetylcholine receptor antibody testing should be performed, although its sensitivity is only about 50-70%.
-If the diagnosis is strongly suspected despite the negative acetylcholine receptor antibody titers, a single fiber electromyogram of the orbiculis muscle should be performed as in the hands of an experienced operator it has a sensitivity of about 95% in diagnosing abnormalities specific to ocular myasthenia.
+If there is more than one cranial nerve palsy, urgent neuroimaging (MRI of the brain and orbits with contrast enhancement) is mandatory, looking for the lesions in the area of the cavernous sinuses, superior orbital fissure, and extraocular muscles.
+If fatiguability, variability, decreased orbicularis strength or any other symptoms of ocular or generalized myasthenia gravis are present, acetylcholine receptor antibody testing should be performed, although its sensitivity is only about 50 to 70%.
+If the diagnosis is strongly suspected despite the negative acetylcholine receptor antibody titers, a single fiber electromyogram of the orbicularis muscle should be performed as in the hands of an experienced operator it has a sensitivity of about 95% in diagnosing abnormalities specific to ocular myasthenia.

-For patients with the 4th nerve palsy, if the hyper deviation in the affected eye is greater in upgaze than in downgaze, it can be safely assumed that it is likely either decompensated congenital, post-traumatic or miscroischemic in nature and should either be palliated with the prisms in the spectacles or observed for spontaneous improvement.
-If the deviation is worse in downgaze, an MRI of the brain with contrast and steady-state imaging should be performed evaluating the course of the fourth cranial nerve.
+For patients with the 4th nerve palsy, if the hyper deviation in the affected eye is greater in upgaze than in downgaze, it can be safely assumed that it is likely either decompensated congenital, post-traumatic, or microischemic in nature and should either be palliated with the prisms in the spectacles or observed for spontaneous improvement.
+If the deviation is worse in downgaze, an MRI of the brain with contrast and steady-state imaging should be performed, evaluating the course of the fourth cranial nerve.

 Patients with acute onset of 6th nerve palsy who have vascular risk factors who are older than 50 years of age should be observed if it can be assured that cranial nerve palsy is isolated and imaged only if their motility deficit does not improve after 2-3 months.
 Patients without microvascular risk factors and all patients under 50 years of age with the 6th nerve palsy should have an MRI with contrast and steady-state imaging acquisition performed in order to rule out demyelinating or compressive etiology anywhere along the course of the nerve.

 The differential diagnosis for patients with binocular diplopia is vast.
-Again we will utilize the anatomical approach in formulating the differential diagnosis.
+The anatomical approach in formulating the differential diagnosis will again be used.

 Any lesions affecting the brainstem can affect the nuclei or the fascicles of the 3rd, 4th, and 6th cranial nerves, involve the vestibulo-ocular pathways or medial longitudinal fascicule.

-Any lesions affecting the horizontal or vertical gaze centers (located in the pons and midbrain respectively) can also rarely cause diplopia.
+Any lesions affecting the horizontal or vertical gaze centers (located in the pons and midbrain, respectively) can rarely cause diplopia.

-Lesions of the medial longitudinal fasciculus which connects the sixth cranial nerve to the medial rectus subnucleus on the other side can also produce diplopia.
-These lesions tend to be demyelinating in patients under the age of 50 and ischemic those older than 50.
+Lesions of the medial longitudinal fasciculus, which connects the sixth cranial nerve to the medial rectus subnucleus on the other side, can also produce diplopia.
+These lesions tend to be demyelinating in patients under the age of 50 and ischemic in those older than 50.

 Guillain-Barre syndrome can cause diplopia when it preferentially affects the oculomotor nerves (3rd, 4th, and 6th) in the so-called Miller-Fisher variant where the levels of GQ1b antibodies are often elevated.

-Thiamine deficiency (Wernicke's encephalopathy) can produce diplopia as well thus intravenous thiamine should be administered in all diplopic patients who are confused, have nystagmus or ataxia.
+Thiamine deficiency (Wernicke encephalopathy) can produce diplopia as well; thus, intravenous thiamine should be administered in all diplopic patients who are confused, have nystagmus, or ataxia.

-A multitude of lesions affecting superior orbital fissure can cause diplopia by affecting one or several of the cranial nerves that travel through it.
+A multitude of lesions affecting superior orbital fissures can cause diplopia by affecting one or several cranial nerves that travel through it.